Table of Contents

 |Painful paresthesia („burning feet“)||Paralysis of the abdominal wall|

 |Muscle cramps in the upper and lower leg||Trunk pain and sensory disorders||Bladder and bowel dysfunction|

 |Lancing pains in the groin and ilioinguinal region||Pronounced atrophies (diabetic amytrophy)||Impotence|

 |Weakened Achilles tendon reflex||Circulatory disorders|

 |Neurography imaging: Image of demyelinating PNP||Neurography imaging: Image of axonal damage|

 Diagnosing diabetic polyneuropathy

-The clinical signs will lead you to the diagnosis: nocturnal paresthesia, weakened reflexes, reduced vibration sensation and anhidrosis are particularly typical.
-In lab tests, you will determine the blood sugar levels of glucose and HbA1c and conduct an oral glucose tolerance test (OGTT).
-Another diagnostic tool being used is neurography (see table).
+The clinical signs will lead you to the diagnosis: nocturnal paresthesia, weakened reflexes, reduced vibration sensation, and anhidrosis are particularly typical.
+In lab tests, you will determine the blood sugar levels of glucose and HbA1c and conduct a 3-hour oral glucose tolerance test (OGTT).
+Another diagnostic tool being used is neurography or a simpler monofilament test to represent innervation lesions (see table).

 Diabetic polyneuropathy therapy

-The diabetic metabolism must be normalized in the best possible way!
+Diabetic metabolism must be normalized in the best possible way!
 Here, you can read everything about how to treat diabetes mellitus.
 If the glucose levels are well adjusted, it is possible to halt the progression of the symmetric form.
 Furthermore, α-lipoid acid can be used to counter nerve damage.
-Pain therapy consists of opioids and antidepressants and anticonvulsants are used as co-analgesics.
+Pain therapy consists of opioids and antidepressants, and anticonvulsants are used as co-analgesics.